wvmitchell/AIFlashAPI/README.md

+# AIFlashAPI

+This is the API for the AIFlash project.
+It is a Rails 5.1.4 application.

-# README
+# Built with:

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 3.0.6

+Yet to be documented:

 * System dependencies